2003 Hengyang fire: Investigation

-The investigation found that the likely cause of the collapse were five supporting pillars in the northwest were severely damaged by the fire, which due to the polyethylene stored in that area led to the fire burning at a much higher temperature than other areas, contributing to its weakening.
+The investigation found that the likely cause of the collapse were five supporting pillars in the northwest which were severely damaged by the fire, due to the polyethylene stored in that area led to the fire burning at a much higher temperature than other areas, contributing to its weakening.
 Furthermore, most pillars in the building were built with inadequate rebar that was too low in number and thinner than needed to support the building, and substandard concrete had been used in the southwest of the building.
-The building had a reinforced concrete frame, while levels 2 to 9 had additional masonry support with bricks, although the construction materials used were substandard.
+The building had a reinforced concrete frame, while levels 2 to 9 had additional masonry support with bricks, although the construction materials and method used were substandard.

 The safety of the building should have been the responsibility of government of Zhuhui District, but as Yongxing Group Corporation was listed as a corporation with a 'serious risk of fire' by the city of Hengyang, actions of the company were instead supposed to be subject to scrutiny by the city.
 As the management of the building was spun off into a separate company, it created a legal loophole, as even though the management group was technically not linked to Yongxing Group, the district administration apparently believed that this would be the responsibility of the city administration instead.
 The dubious nature of the building was another reason that it was not comprehensively inspected.
 The construction company and developer, although bearing different names, were in fact managed and owned by the same people.

+Prior to building construction, the ground surface was not surveyed.
+This, in combination with a shortened foundation constructed with poor forming of the reinforced concrete significantly weakened the structure.
+Reinforced concrete foundation pillars retrieved from the collapse site tested only supported 150 and 220 kN of force, while the design required 350 kN of support.
+Support columns were missing in much of the uncollapsed structure.
+Furthermore, the structure contained 20 tons of unusable grade concrete, which was not treated.

-However, testing of the concrete and metal from the collapsed building showed that all of them, except for one of the three reinforcing plain bars having a somewhat lower actual tensile strength than the design strength, were able to meet the required design strength, although with the building originally designed for commercial use, the pillars on level 1 could not handle the high energy fire due to the stored chemical products.
+A different report wrote that the testing of the concrete and metal from the collapsed building showed that all of them, except for one of the three reinforcing plain bars having a somewhat lower actual tensile strength than the design strength, were able to meet the required design strength, although with the building originally designed for commercial use, the pillars on level 1 could not handle the high energy fire due to the stored chemical products.
 This does not guarantee that the building is safe, as the building indeed had construction errors at the joints between concrete slabs and the frame relating to the slabs not being firmly connected to the columns.
 Had they been tied together better, the building could have retained the structure and reduced structural deformation, which resulted in the collapse.